 - Bio-inspiration to improve the performance of marine vehicles

-- Hydrodynamics and propulsion of biologically inspired underwater robots
+- Hydrodynamics, propulsion and control of underwater robots

 - Use of smart materials in underwater vehicles

 - Bio-inspiration to improve the performance of UUVs: Sponsored by the EPSRC